 It looks at the engine’s speed and the throttle pedal’s position in order to decide if switching to a high-performance camshaft is necessary or not.
 If it decides that it is necessary, hydraulic pressure is then activated to change the camshaft to a high performing one in order to accommodate the high RPM of the car.

-The Top 4 Advantages
+Top 4 Advantages

 If you can get it to do its job well, you can ensure that your vehicle stays healthy for a good long time.
-Meanwhile, you will enjoy many advantages as the driver of the vehicle which has this technology.
-To sum up what those advantages are, below are the top 4 advantages of having a variable valve timing engine.
+On top of that, you will enjoy many advantages as the driver of a vehicle utilizing VVT.
+To sum up what those advantages are, below are the top four pros of a variable valve timing engine.

 Variable valve timing has a lot to do with making this happen.
 That roaring sound you hear when you step on the gas pedal is the variable valve timing system hard at work to keep your engine running strong.

-Better Fuel Economy – Engine efficiency has a lot to do with the timing of the exhaust valve and intake valve.
+Engine efficiency has a lot to do with the timing of the exhaust valve and intake valve.
 If these valves can be managed and timed properly from the variable valve timing technology, then the engine will be able to produce the same power without needing so much fuel.

 If a higher RPM and better fuel economy weren’t enough to convince you that this technology is beneficial, then hopefully its ability to reduce carbon emissions will change your mind.
 If you live in a state which has required emissions testing, then this technology will increase your chances of helping you pass the test.

 If you have variable valve timing in your engine, then it will help keep it strong for as long as possible.
 Of course, there are other factors involved in keeping an engine healthy too.
 Make sure you regularly get oil changes and use the right kind of fuel.